grenn24/PSA-Code-Sprint-2025/README.txt

 - Engage in short guided activities (e.g. mindfulness)
 - Dashboard showing key mood indicators

-## Getting Started
+## Local Setup
 1. Ensure that your machine has the following installed:
    - node.js
    - npm
-   - git
+   - serve
 2. Download the latest executable *Codes_Gren.zip* from the [releases]("https://github.com/grenn24/PSA-Code-Sprint-2025") page
 3. Ensure that ports **3000** and **5173** are available
-4. In the root folder, run ./start-all.bat (Windows) or ./start-all.sh (Linux)
+4. Open command prompt in the root folder
+5. Run start.bat (Windows) or ./start.sh (Linux)

 ## Directory Structure
 root/